 If you seem like a “future prime” borrower, you have a good shot at getting one of these lenders’ unsecured personal loans.
 To find the best rates on personal loans, make sure to shop around.

-The lender evaluates personal loan applications based on your job history, financial history, income and credit.
-Loan amounts range from $2,000 to $25,000, and there are no prepayment penalties if you choose to repay your debt sooner.
-Keep in mind that, depending on where you live, you may incur an origination fee of up to 6 percent.
+Loan amounts range from $2,000 to $36,500, and there are no prepayment penalties if you choose to repay your debt sooner.
+Depending on where you live, you may incur an origination fee of up to 6 percent.

 Upstart specializes in quick funding; it claims that 99 percent of its personal loans are disbursed just one day after approval.